 Once your school has registered you can contact a growing number of enthusiastic volunteers from different professions and sectors waiting to be invited into school to talk, work with and inspire your children.
 Through the portal you can view the profiles of different volunteers and invite them to come to your school or participate in a virtual activity.

 It’s up to you to decide how to work in partnership with your volunteers.
 There are many ways they could work with the children – maybe in small groups, in classes or even year groups.
-Primary Futures could be a one off event, although experience tells us that when it’s built into the school year as part of the curriculum it is even more effective in meeting the children’s needs.
+Primary Futures could be a one-off event, although experience tells us that when it’s built into the school year as part of the curriculum it is even more effective in meeting the children’s needs.

-What could the volunteers do in my school?
+What could the volunteers do?